Can

 Yes.
 Once you have selected the machine, fluid and/or

-of the form.
 Full step-by-step instructions are on the how

 to order page.
 We also accept (and prefer) payment via BACS